-

 This final point will allow you to make another important decision.
 Yes, you can certainly go ahead with a new set of grips if your clubs are still in great shape.
 However, if they check any of these other boxes mentioned above, it might be time for a change.

-It’s actually the perfect time for a change as you could send in your old clubs in Golf Avenue’s trade-in process.
+It’s actually the perfect time for a change as you could send in your old clubs in Golf Avenue’s sell or trade program.
 This will allow you to either make some sweet cash with clubs that have served their time or bank in some customer credit to use on your next set of clubs.

 We understand how difficult it can be to get rid of some clubs that you’ve had in your bag for years.
 But it’s important to consider the points mentioned above at the end of the season before putting your clubs away for the winter.

-Finally, if you’re still letting some old clubs simply collect dust, don’t force them to suffer any longer, but most importantly, don’t leave your wallet empty and send those clubs in for a trade-in.
+Finally, if you’re still letting some old clubs simply collect dust, don’t force them to suffer any longer, but most importantly, don’t leave your wallet empty and send those clubs in for a trade or sell.
 You’ll only benefit from this as you’ll end up with better clubs and more money in your pockets!

 Until next time,